Position: Patient advocate

 Role in RD-Connect:

-As a UKTS Trustee he was involved with the first ever thalassaemia clinical outcomes patient registry until 2001.
-His expertise includes the setting up of the National Haemoglobinopathies Register (NHR), and being the UKTS representative on the NHR commissioning group.
-Since then he has been directly involved in the development of surveys to assess patient quality of life.
-More recently, he has been leading the creation of a PROM aimed at being integrated within the NHR.
-Its aim is to elicit areas of inequity and on how patients experience the impact of their treatment.
+Having previously served as a Trustee of the UK Thalassaemia Society, he was involved with the first ever thalassaemia patient registry of clinical outcomes until 2001.
+His expertise includes setting up the National Haemoglobinopathies Register.
+He has also been involved in the development of a number of surveys regarding patient quality of life within the thalassaemia community.
+Recently, he has been leading a team for the creation of a PROM aimed at highlighting areas of inequity and the patients’ experience of the impact of their treatment.

-His earlier work within the Sickle Cell and Thalassaemia Screening Programme Steering Group Committee have allowed him to give a patient perspective and help develop the ethics underlying screening for a genetic condition like thalassaemia, as well as on issues of “informed consent” and “informed choice”.
+His earlier work within the UK national Sickle Cell and Thalassaemia Screening Programme Steering Group Committee have allowed him to contribute a patient perspective and help develop the ethics underlying screening for a genetic condition like thalassaemia, equally on issues of “informed consent” and “informed choice”.